BitcoinCacheMachine/BitcoinCacheMachine/README.md

 * `app-hosts` -- hosts designed for user-specific code.
 Examples include hosting an Elastic database for visualizing data originating from a Kafka topic, stream processing to/from Kafka topics, or application-level event-based workflows.
 Developers choosing BCM as an operating platform create custom code and organize it here.

 As mentioned, `cachestack` can be deployed in standalone mode, which is recommended when doing development on Bitcoin Cache Machine.
-In these cases, `cachestack` requires access to the underlay network to provide caching services clients on your LAN.
+In these cases, `cachestack` requires access to the underlay network to provide caching services to clients on your LAN (e.g., Bitcoin Cache Machine core components).

 ## Project Status